 You should know, I have opened up a special folder for all of your hate mail that will surely come after you read this post.
 It is round and has a plastic liner for easy take out.
 Though I fully expect to be vilified, I would ask that you have an open mind to what I am about to say.

 Let’s start first with a few anecdotes.
-Last summer, I went to the dentist and got a checkup.
+Last summer, after a long and hard search to find a reputable dentist, I finally found one and went for a checkup.
 X-rays were done on my teeth (a very important piece of information for the dentist to have, I would suppose), but they were not taken by the doctor.
 Three weeks ago, I turned in all my receipts, financial statements, and W-2s to my CPA.
 I did that.
 Emailed them myself.
 Finally last year, I had lunch with a truck-driver friend of mine.
 As part of the casual conversation, he said he never loads his own truck, but he is 100% in charge of making sure it is done correctly.
 For someone driving an 18,000 lbs missile down a public road, I think he ought to make sure it is done right.
 I assume I could make similar statements of relying on others for important tasks, data, and information on just about every profession out there; attorneys, electricians, teachers, retailers, pilots, politicians, journalists, software engineers, real estate agents, and even scientists.

 I realize the target I am paining on my back by daring to question the ‘normal way of doing things,’ but I believe the daggers being thrown are by scared and insecure appraisers who do not value themselves or understand what value they personally bring to the table.